 The consultation is an intimate interaction, and improving this experience is a priority for service providers.
 However, what comes after the consultations often gets ignored.
 Post-consultation follow-ups are crucial in educating a patient about what is to be expected in the period after the visit, and often has a huge impact on the outcome of the treatment.
 Regular follow-ups help identify roadblocks that are preventing the patients from adhering to set treatment and identifying early signs of complications.

 As the concept of patient-centricity gains traction in the country through various telehealth platforms and systems, a revolution is impending in the domain of healthcare.
 At Proactive for Her, we are pioneering some of above mentioned services and medical philosophies that will build the pathways for an era of democratized, accessible patient-centered healthcare.

+This article has been published as a part of a collaboration with Proactive For Her.
 Proactive for her is a digital clinic for women offering accessible, personalized, and confidential health-care solutions.
 The company offers products and services for out-patient health concerns of Indian women, across their lifetime – from puberty to pregnancy to menopause.
 You can follow them on Facebook and Instagram.
 You can find Achitha on LinkedIn and Dr. Renuka Dangare on LinkedIn.